Dumitrek/CS540_flood_zone_project/README.md

 Downloading the data set: *Subject to change*

 In order to first download the dataset, you must alreadyhave pgAdmin, a server that you can run it on, and a database already made.
 To actually download and install it, first you must download the CS540_floodszone_data.zip file and unzip it into the folder of your choice (if you are a CS540 student, you can just unzip it into your CS540 folder).
-Once unzipped, head into pgAdmin and create
+Once unzipped, head into pgAdmin and create two tables

 Using the data set: *Subject to change*